webknit/Quotes-Wall/README.md

 A list of sensational quotes from undisclosed sources.

+**We've got a wild one...**

+Person 1: If you could be any animal what would it be?
+Person 2: A dolphin
+Person 1: Why's that then?
+Person 2; Becuase they're intelligent and have sex for fun.

 **When reading an article and noticing the word EMEA.**

 Person 1: EMEA :O, Stein has worked with them.